Food and drink

-Places to eat and specialities are summarized below.
-Generic “Mediterranean” restaurants and burger/pizza chains, needing no translation, are almost everywhere.
+Places to eat and specialities are summarized here.
+Generic “Mediterranean” restaurants and burger/pizza/coffee chains, needing no translation, are almost everywhere.

-The so-called “Turkish” breakfast (kahvaltı) served at modest hotels and pansiyons is invariably a pile of spongy white bread slices with a pat of margarine, a slice or two of processed cheese and (beef) mortadella, a dab of pre-packed jam, a scattering of black olives, a boiled egg and a few slices of tomato and cucumber.
-Only tea is likely to be available in quantity; extras such as sahanda yumurtalar (fried eggs) will probably be charged for.
-In the better hotels and top-end pansiyons you can expect a variety of breads and pastries, fresh fruit slices, a choice of olive and cheese types, and an array of cold and hot meats, plus eggs in various styles.
+The standard “Turkish” breakfast (kahvaltı) served at modest hotels and pansiyons usually comprises a basket of soft white bread, a pat of butter, a slice or two of feta-style cheese and salami, a dab of pre-packed jam, a scattering of black olives, a boiled egg and a few slices of tomato and cucumber.
+Only tea is likely to be available in quantity, and extras such as omelette will probably be charged for.

-With breakfast over, vendors hawk lahmacun, small, round pizzas with a thin meat-based topping.
-Unlike in Britain, kebabs (kebap in Turkish) are not generally considered takeaway food unless wrapped in dürüm, a paratha-like bread; more often you’ll find döner or köfte in takeaway stalls, served on a baguette or hamburger bun.
+Unlike in Britain, kebabs (kebap in Turkish) are not generally considered takeaway food unless wrapped in dürüm, a tortilla wrap-like bread; more often you’ll find döner or köfte in takeaway stalls, served on a baguette.
 A sandwich (sandviç) is a baguette chunk with various fillings (often kokoreç – stuffed lamb offal – or fish).
-In coastal cities deep-fried mussels (midye tava) are often available, as are midye dolması (mussels stuffed with rice, pine nuts and allspice) – though these are best avoided during summer because of the risk of food poisoning.
+In coastal cities deep-fried mussels (midye tava) are often available, as are midye dolması (mussels stuffed with rice, pine nuts and allspice) – best avoided during summer because of the risk of food poisoning.
 In İstanbul and some other cities, look out for vendors (often street-carts) selling nohutlu pilav (pilau rice with chickpeas) and roast chestnuts.

-Unlike lahmacun, flat bread stuffed with various toppings – pide – is served to diners in a pideci or pide salonu from 11am onwards.
-The big advantage of this dish is that it’s always made to order: typical styles are kaşarlı or peynirli (with cheese), yumurtalı (with egg), kıymalı (with mince), and sucuklu (with sausage).
+A flat, pizza-like bread stuffed with various toppings, pide is served to diners in a pideci or pide salonu from 11am onwards.
+Its big advantage is that this dish is always made to order: typical styles are kaşarlı or peynirli (with cheese), yumurtalı (with egg), kıymalı (with mince) and sucuklu (with sausage).

 A “restoran”, denoting anything from a motorway-bus pit stop to a white-tablecloth affair, will provide ızgara yemek or meat dishes grilled to order.
-A çorbacı is a soup kitchen; kebapcıs and köftecıs specialize in kebab and köfte respectively, with limited side dishes – usually just salad, yoghurt and a few desserts.
+Kebapcıs traditionally specialize in kebabs and at their most basic offer only limited side dishes – sometimes just salad, yoghurt and a few desserts.
 Many today, however, are veritable palaces, where you’ll get a free flat-bread to tear, share and mop up a few simple dips, then choose from a menu including soups, all kinds of kebabs, köfte (meatballs), lahmacun (a flat-bread “pizza” topped with spicy mincemeat) and pide.
 A lokanta is a restaurant emphasizing hazır yemek, pre-cooked dishes kept warm in a steam-tray.
-Here also can be found sulu yemek, “watery food” – hearty meat chunks swimming in broth or sauce.
-Despite their often clinical appearance, the best lokantas may well provide your most memorable taste of Turkish cooking. İskembe salonus are aimed at revellers emerging from clubs or taverns in the early hours, and open until 5 or 6am.
+Here also can be found sulu yemek, “watery food” – hearty meat or vegetable stews.
+Despite their often clinical appearance, the best lokantas may well provide your most memorable taste of Turkish cooking. İskembe salonus are aimed at revellers emerging from clubs or taverns in the early hours, and open until 5am or 6am.
 Their stock-in-trade is tripe soup laced liberally with garlic oil, vinegar and red pepper flakes, an effective hangover cure.
-They also sell piliç (small chickens), often seen spit-roasting in the window.
+A çorbacı is a soup kitchen.

 Dishes and specialities